-The New York State Attorney General launched Cities for Responsible Investment and Strategic Enforcement (Cities RISE) in 2017 to build the capacity of municipalities to use housing and community data across agencies to better address and transform properties affected by the housing crisis.
+The New York State Attorney General launched Cities for Responsible Investment and Strategic Enforcement (Cities RISE) in 2017 to build the capacity of municipalities to deal with the aftermath of the housing crisis by using housing and community data in order to better address and transform problem properties.
 Project partners identified a need for technical assistance and capacity building to support equitable code enforcement decisions and to set municipalities up for success in partnership with community members.

 In Phase One of the project, Hester Street worked to better understand the way equity choices play out in different code enforcement scenarios and city contexts, and how they affect the way in which the city addresses issues like foreclosure, abandonment and the disparate impacts of code enforcement on low-income communities of color.
 We conducted stakeholder interviews with code enforcement staff, public agency staff and representatives of community-based organizations in 4 of the participating cities.
 Drawing on this set of engagements, Hester Street developed a framework for identifying equity choice points in cities’ code enforcement processes and systems for advancing equitable community engagement in housing and code enforcement work.
 This framework includes:

 – a process map to identify strengths, pain points and opportunities for equity in the code enforcement processes